 Campos Basin hyperModel | Super-Fast Track Delivery

-PGS acquired data over part of the deep-water Campos Basin in 2020, covering an area of 14 496 km2.
+PGS acquired 14 496 sq. km of 3D GeoStreamer data in the deepwater Campos Basin in 2020.
 The data includes a complex geological environment with fast carbonates and salt diapirs.

 The slider below shows the initial model and migrated Common Image Gathers (CIGs) used as the input for hyperModel (left) and the output overlain on the migrated CIG (right).
 Ideally, the CIGs would be flat, but the image shows they are not, indicating the starting point for hyperModel was very inaccurate.